TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Releases/Index.rst

 To validate these signatures we suggest to use `The GNU Privacy Guard`_, however any `OpenPGP`_-compliant tool should be working as well.

-The release packages are using a detacted binary signature.
-For instance this means that the file ``typo3_src-7.6.3.tar.gz`` has an additional signature file ``typo3_src-7.6.3.tar.gz.sig`` which is the detached signature.
-The ``RELEASE`` file that has been mentioned in the previous section is signed as well - however contains the signature inline in the same file.
+The release packages are using a detached binary signature.
+This means that the file ``typo3_src-7.6.3.tar.gz`` has an additional signature file ``typo3_src-7.6.3 .tar.gz.sig`` which is the detached signature.
+The ``RELEASE`` file that has been mentioned in the previous section is signed as well - however it contains the signature inline in the same file.

 .. code-block:: bash